A.I. Love You: Plot

+The story centers on Hitoshi Kōbe, an average first-year in high school who fails miserably in academic, athletic and social situations.
+He creates over thirty computer programs, all of which possess artificial intelligence and are able to rewrite themselves.
+The latest of his programs—which he names Saati (the Japanese pronunciation of the English word "thirty")—is so advanced that it can converse just like a human.

-However, there is still the barrier of Hitoshi being in the physical world and Saati being a program, until one day a freak lightning strike materializes her into the real world, where she becomes the girlfriend of Hitoshi.
-The series then follows their now not so ordinary lives, as well as other A.I.s of Hitoshi's creation as they attempt to keep Saati's secret while she adapts to the lifestyle of humans.
+One day, a freak lightning strike materializes Saati into the real world, where she becomes Hitoshi's girlfriend.
+The series follows the two's lives, as well as other A.I.s of Hitoshi's creation as they attempt to keep Saati's secret while she adapts to the lifestyle of humans.